DemonBoiAnzu/ItemQualities/README.md

 # ItemQualities

 ItemQualities is a Minecraft Plugin for 1.18+ Servers that adds a special functionality to Damagable items.

+Inspired by the Quality Tools mod and the Item Quality system in Terraria.

 Each item, when crafted, picked up or looted will have a random Quality assigned to it.